10 Ways to Make Virtual Holidays Special

 Clothing themes: Ugly sweater, dressing up, holiday accents

 Invite everyone to dress up in their best—or their ugliest!
-Whether it’s a garish holiday sweater from the thrift store, the sparkliest sequined top, or reindeer antlers, encourage everyone to be a little silly and bring their drink of choice.
+Whether it’s a garish holiday sweater from the thrift store, the sparkliest sequined top, a gold sparkly prom dress, or reindeer antlers, encourage everyone to be a little silly and bring their drink of choice.

 If your family or group of friends have always enjoyed wineries and other tastings together, you have a few virtual options for all the holiday gatherings.
 Highly rated virtual wine tastings include Priority Wine Pass, which offers the ability to schedule at a specific winery and coordinate the wine shipments ahead of time.
 The winery will then set up a Zoom link and room for the group.
 For non-alcohol alternatives, Seedlip offers high-quality non-alcoholic tonics and spirits to use in their elegant recipes.

 A virtual secret gift exchange will work best with a group organizer to manage the list of names and the group event, but once that’s arranged, this is very doable.
 Once everyone gets the name of the person they have, they can send out a gift (either online or through their mail).
 After all the gifts are delivered, the group organizer can then set up the video chat party.
 Each person can then open their present and guess their secret gift giver.

 New Year’s toast

 Encourage everyone to dress in their best and have their favorite drink ready to toast to a new year.
 Depending on time zones, some people may be closer to midnight than others, but you can all still toast together.
 You can also ask everyone to talk about what they learned from 2020—and their goals and hopes for 2021.